 Exit stage left

-Setting the record straight, I’m not a mom like Karen.
+Setting the record straight, I’m not a Super Mom.
 I do what I can, love with my whole heart and constantly feel like I’m failing.
 I don’t like to play or do crafts and hide from the PTA.
 I’m independent and need breathing room.
 I enjoy working outside the home and am energized by data and strategy.
+I’m disciplined and a control freak.
 Staying at home was uncomfortable.
-There would be no freedom, no strategic planning, no networking, no measurements to support the gains, and a strong need for pause.
+There would be no freedom, no strategic planning, no networking, no measurements to support the gains, no control, and a strong need for pause.
 Thank goodness there would be school, camps and peer support…

 For the next year, I filled the days with activities, sports, entertaining, and commitments.
 All while I fell in and out of the grief that comes with leaving a career I was in love with, coupled with efforts to submerse myself and simultaneously avoid the pause.
-This began with hope that quickly morphed into deep regret, fear of failure, getting a companion dog, therapy, power lifting, sugar bingeing balanced with intermittent fasting, over scheduling and cancelling everything, Carlos Castaneda, meditation, and ended in February 2020 with me waist deep in, being sort-of okay with me.
+This began with hope that quickly morphed into deep regret, fear of failure, getting a companion dog, therapy, power lifting, over scheduling and cancelling everything, Carlos Castaneda, meditation, and ended in February 2020 with me waist deep in, being sort-of okay with me.

 Anxiety became a Coronacoma